 The slab for the span with instrumented beams in the left main lane bridge was cast on June 20, 1985, and the slab for the right main lane bridge on January 13, 1986.
+Figure 3.10 shows the concrete being pumped onto the panels and the screed used to finish the slab surface.
 While a slab was being cast, the field engineer measured the slab thickness above the panels at the quarter points and midspan.
-Table 3.4 gives the total deck thicknesses, slab plus panel, which were used for analytical calculations.
+Table 3.7 gives the total deck thicknesses, slab plus panel, which were used for analytical calculations.
+The values in Table 3.7 were determined by averaging the measured slab depths along the length of a set of beams and then adding four in. for the panel thickness.

 The traffic rails were cast using slip-forms, and cured using membrane curing compound.
 Only the rail on the east side of the left main lane bridge had a significant effect on an instrumented beam.
 This rail, which was cast on October 8, 1985, was placed above beam H-o1, and so most of its load was carried by that beam.
+Figure 3.11 is a side view of this rail.
 The rail was not completed in one cast.
-The last 22 ft of the rail was not cast with the rest of the rail.
-Several months passed before the rail was completed and the overlay was placed on the slab.
+As shown in Fig. 3.12, the last 22 ft of the rail was not cast with the rest of the rail.
+Several months passed before the rail was completed.